igorski/efflux-tracker/README.md

 KNOWN BUGS
 ----------

- * When adding a note to a track, by default it should use the instrument of the previous note in the lane
+ * When adding a note or module change to a track, by default it should use the instrument of the previous note in the lane
  * when selecting a single step from a channel other than the first, it doesn't copy/cut!
  * delay module parameter mutations don't glide